-This will be measured by the following outcome: 1.
-Hours worked in the last week, winsorized at the 99th percentile.
-[Followup1: C1a]
+This will be measured by the following outcome:

+- 1. Hours worked in the last week, winsorized at the 99th percentile.
+[Followup1: C1a; Follow-up - 2: Section 4Q1a]

 Time Concentration

 Hypothesis C2: The Insourcing and Outsourcing interventions will lead firm owners to concentrate their time on fewer functional areas of the business (compared to the Control group, and also the Training and Consulting interventions).